bthate/gcid/README.rst

 asking for arrest of the king of the netherlands, for the genocide he is committing with his new treatement laws.
 Current status is an outside the jurisdiction judgement of the prosecutor which requires a reconsider to have the king actually arrested.

-See the reconsider :ref:`here <reconsider>`.
+**GCID** is also an IRC bot that can run as a background daemon for 24/7 day presence in an IRC channel, be used to display RSS feeds, act as a UDP to IRC gateway and a programmable bot that you can program your commands for.

 @IntlCrimCourt @KarimKhanQC reconsider OTP-CR-117/19, after 2002, as article 6,
 other groups than mentioned, article 15 request. http://genocide.rtfd.io #ggz